Azure/actions-workflow-samples/README.md

 For example: `asp.net-core-webapp-on-azure.yml`

-## Guidelines to author a new sample workflow
+## Guidelines to select/author a new sample workflow

 **Naming Notation:**
 * `os-ecosystem-ServiceName-on-azure`: example, linux-container-functionapp-on-azure.yml
-*  Specifying OS in the anme is optional if the action workflow sample is OS agnostic and doesnt significantly change between OS (Linux/Windows)
+* OS in the name is optional if the action workflow sample is OS agnostic and doesnt significantly change between OS (Linux/Windows)
-* ecosystem can be a language (.NET, Nodejs, java, Python, Ruby etc.) or Docker/Container Or Database flavours like SQL/MySQL etc.
+* Ecosystem can be a language (.NET, Nodejs, java, Python, Ruby etc.) or Docker/Container Or Database flavours like SQL/MySQL etc.

 **Workflow structure**
 * Include 'name' for every workflow to indicate the purpose of the workflow